-Each day the VaR is compared with the appropriate VaR limit.
-The limit can be set on the total portfolio, but also on a sub-level (book, commodity, etc.).
+Each day the model compares the calculated VaR with the appropriate VaR limit.
+You can set the limit on the total portfolio, but also on a sub-level (book, commodity, etc.).
 In case a VaR limit is breached, a clear signal is given which can be used to reduce market risk.

 Loading a qoute..

-KyVaR is fully embedded in the KYOS Analytical Platform.
+Of course we have made sure to fully embed KyVaR in the KYOS Analytical Platform.
 Automated data feeds ensure that you get up-to-date VaR calculations every day.

 The standard VaR model in the KYOS Analytical Platform is based on the variance-covariance matrix.
 It is referred to as parametric VaR, normal VaR or varcovar VaR.
 It is actually the most easy to use and interpret results.
 As an input it requires the volatilities and correlations of all monthly prices.
-These parameters are automatically calculated in the model based on historical market prices.
+Historical market prices from the basis to automatically calculate these parameters.
 The user may overwrite the volatility estimates, either to test sensitivities or because he has more accurate estimates from option markets.

 As alternative methodologies, KYOS offers the Monte Carlo simulation approach and the historical simulation approach.
 Especially when the market price returns do not have a very nice Normal distribution, this may be more accurate.
-For the Monte Carlo simulation approach, the price simulations from KySim are used.
+For the Monte Carlo simulation approach, we are using the price simulations from KySim.
 For the historical simulation approach, the model takes the variations in market prices directly from the history, without any distribution assumption; that is therefore the non-parametric VaR approach.

 Nieuwe Gracht 49